NERC-CEH/adaptive_sampling_walkthrough/README.md

 All of the code is written in R v. and found in the `scripts/` folder.
 Only three scripts are needed to carry out the adaptive sampling workflow:

 - `as_functions.R` - all functions for adaptive sampling
-- `siumulate_species.R` - simulate the distribution of hipporhinostricows
+- `simulate_species.R` - simulate the distribution of hipporhinostricows
 - `adaptive_sampling_walkthrough.Rmd` - R markdown document outlining the entire adaptive sampling process

+The third script, `adaptive_sampling_walkthrough.Rmd`, also produces all of the figures in Box 1 of the paper.
+The name of the simulated speciesis from a poem by Spike Milligan which was read to me by my grandma as a child, and is very special to me:

 ## The hipporhinostricow